PapiLer/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Why did Sweden start painting barcodes on the sides of their battleships?
+So they could Scandinavian.